mesosphere/marathon/docs/native-docker-private-registry.md

 ---
-title: Using a Private Docker Repository
+title: Using a Private Docker Registry
 ---

-# Using a Private Docker Repository
+# Using a Private Docker Registry

 This document describes how to initiate a [Docker](https://docker.com/) pull from an authenticated private registry.

 ## Registry  1.0 - Docker pre 1.6
-To supply credentials to pull from a private repository, add a `.dockercfg` to the `uris` field of your app.
+To supply credentials to pull from a private registry, add a `.dockercfg` to the `uris` field of your app.
 The `$HOME` environment variable will then be set to the same value as `$MESOS_SANDBOX` so Docker can automatically pick up the config file.